RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-12-31-berserk-predicted-ending.md

 Possible Rebuttals:
 - If Guts uses the Behelit, won't he be under Griffiths control?
 I don't think so.
 Ganishka was able to oppose Griffiths (although not harm him).
 Combine that with Guts's ability to "leap above the stream of causality" as Skeleton Knight puts it, and I think you have a winning combination.
+- Isn't it impossible to sacrifice a sacrifice i.e. Guts was already sacrificed, and we know that a person can't be sacrificed twice, right?
+  I think "sacrifice" might be an overloaded term.
+By sacrifice, I don't mean the brand.
+I mean whatever the Egg did.

 How do I think the series will end?
 The Beast of Darkness will rampage through Falconia, killing everyone (humans and apostles alike), before turning on the world.
 Lacking any way to stop the Beast, Guts' crew will team up with the Hawk to kill the Beast, but will be unsuccessful, and in a last act of desperation, the Hawk will sacrifice himself to (somehow?) transform the Beast back to Guts, thereby partially redeeming Griffiths.